-The term bandwidth refers to the width of a band, the difference between to frequencies.
-(In portions of the spectrum where wavelength is the typical unit used, it may be characterized as the distance between two wavelengths.)
+The term bandwidth refers to the width of a band, the difference between its lower and upper frequencies.
+(In portions of the spectrum where wavelength is the typical unit used, it may be characterized as the difference between two wavelengths.)
 The term is used in astronomy, communications, and signal processing.
-It can be the characteristic of some electronics (an amplifier) or a transmission line, and is used as such in radio astronomy.
+A given bandwidth can be the characteristic of some electronics (an amplifier) or a transmission line, and is used as such in radio astronomy.
 It can also be deliberately imposed, e.g., by a filter.
 If a filter (or electronics) chops off the frequencies at a point, the difference is easily calculated, but typically the sensitivity decreases over a portion of the spectrum, and one method of characterizing the bandwidth is full width at half maximum.

 Broadband and narrowband are commonly used terms to characterize a bandwidth as large or small.